Bullet journal for Ph.D. students

 5. Use symbols or colors to indicate the level of completion of each task.

-CHECK OUT THIS POST: 20 Awesome Christmas Bullet Journal Spread Ideas
+CHECK OUT THIS POST: How To Bullet Journal In A Binder

 inspiration spread